JamesPirrie/COMP4050-Mexico/backend/Documentation/BackendEndpoints.md

 `This is the Post-MVP version of this file.`
 # Request Headers
 The backend server will read requests with `content-type: application/json` or `content-type: multipart/formdata` in their headers.
+However POST and PUT submissions which require a submission_PDF file can only used correctly in multipart/formdata.

 # Response Headers
 Most Responses are sent back using `content-type: application/json`.